dotnet/docs/docs/framework/wpf/advanced/walkthrough-arranging-windows-forms-controls-in-wpf.md

 ## Using Default Layout Settings

-By default, the <xref:System.Windows.Forms.Integration.WindowsFormsHost> element handles the layout for the hosted [!INCLUDE[TLA#tla_winforms](../../../../includes/tlasharptla-winforms-md.md)] control.
+By default, the <xref:System.Windows.Forms.Integration.WindowsFormsHost> element handles the layout for the hosted Windows Forms control.

 To use default layout settings, follow these steps: